sgmanohar/oxford-oath/oxford-oath.md

 Lamenting the ways AI has already been used to erode attention, displace human connection, degrade the dignity of work, and inflict harm upon the natural world;

-And yet, rejoicing in the potential of AI to aid understanding, improve wellbeing, democratise opportunity, and empower humanity in our shared vocation to seek the true, the good, and the beautiful;
+And yet, embracing the potential of AI to aid understanding, improve wellbeing, democratise opportunity, and empower humanity in our shared vocation to seek the true, the good, and the beautiful;

 ## Commitments

-In the presence of:

-- (OPTION 1) God
-- (OR OPTION 2) what I hold most sacred

-and these witnesses, I make these commitments:
+In the presence of these witnesses, I make these commitments:

 ### Orientation

 I will approach my work with humility, mindful of my limitations and the consequences of my actions.

-I will honour the sanctity of humanity, neither attributing personhood to my work, nor elevating my work to divine status.
+I will honour the dignity of humanity, and avoid attributing personhood to my work.

 I will undertake my work with joy and caution at the wonder and weight of what we are making.